xavierallem/Summary1/README.md

 5. Coding style Practical: Choose one from C or CPP or Python programs given in programs directory.
 Choose programs on criteria given below.
-   1. IoT-C (Product Innovator/Premium Job Seeker) : Choose C Program
+   1. IoT-C : Choose C Program
-   1. IoT-CPP (Camera) and AI-CPP : Choose CPP Program
+   1. IoT-CPP and AI-CPP : Choose CPP Program
    1. AI-Python : Choose Python Program

 Format chosen program in respective coding styles.
 See an example of the